 - Wictor Wilén – The blog of Wictor Wilén

-Upgrading Sharepoint is a nightmare
+Upgrading Sharepoint is (Still) a Nightmare

 Most of what Microsoft recommended regarding Sharepoint should be treated with a pinch of salt.
 Recommended RAM, for instance, 12GB – you will quickly run out of RAM given one application pool will use about 5GB in no time.